Solar Power – No North Facing Roof

 A few years ago we were paid for every watt we put into the grid, at more than it cost to buy a watt from the grid.
 This meant that systems that produced lots of power when we weren’t using that power (typically around noon) had real advantages.

 For new systems you are now typically paid less for every watt you produce than a watt costs to buy.
 It therefore makes sense to be generating power when you need it across the whole day so you use as much of the solar power yourself.

 - Split the panels evenly between say Westerly and Easterly facing it you are looking for an even spread of power across the day.

 - Concentrate on westerly facing if your main power use is in the afternoon and evening.

 - Although this post has been mainly written for grid based systems there will be some benefits for more even power generation for stand alone systems, as it could reduce the battery discharge cycles,

 - If you want to understand some more of the technical aspects follow this link Energy Matters Forum – Virtual Tracker

-- In the past to maximise efficiency systems were built with mechanical trackers to follow the sun.
-With the current cost of panels I don’t thick trackers can be justified due to cost and increased complexity.
+- In the past, to maximise efficiency, systems were built with mechanical trackers to follow the sun.
+With the current low cost of panels I don’t think trackers can be justified due to cost and increased complexity.